 - a.
-A minimum of tTwo (2) parking spaces per cottage COTTAGE DWELLING shall be provided either within or outside of a detached garage. for the entire development. - b.
-There shall be no less than twenty (20') feet from the curb of the ALLEY or access road to the garage door to eliminate the possibility of outdoor parked vehicles hanging over the curbline. - c. -An additional fifteen_twenty (2015) percent of total required spaces in the COTTAGE DWELLING neighborhood shall be designated for visitors.guests.
+Two (2) resident parking spaces per COTTAGE DWELLING shall be provided.
+The spaces may exist within a garage or on a paved driveway where no garage is present. - b.
+There shall be no less than twenty (20') feet from the curb of the ALLEY or access road to the garage door to eliminate the possibility of outdoor parked vehicles hanging over the curbline.
+On street parking in the alley shall not be permitted.
+Homeowners Association documents shall include language prohibiting on-street parking in the alley. - c.
+An additional twenty (20) percent of total required spaces in the COTTAGE DWELLING neighborhood shall be designated for visitors.
 Visitor parking shall be dispersed throughout the neighborhood to provide for relatively equal access to visitor parking for all COTTAGE DWELLINGs in the development.
-Clusters of visitor parking spaces shall be limited to three (3) spaces and shall be design in accordance with the Standard Parking Dimensional Standards in Section 7.5 of the Zoning Bylaw. - d.
-Shared surface parking is for COTTAGE DWELLINGS is allowed provided such parking areas are located to minimize their visual presence, are screened from nearby streets and adjacent residential DWELLINGs with a landscape buffer and provides adequate access to the COTTAGE DWELLING COMMON AREA and associated COTTAGE DWELLING entrances.
-The number of shared surface parking spaces shall correspond to an equal reduction in garage parking spaces in the COTTAGE DWELLING neighborhood.
-Units without garages shall be arranged in proximity to the corresponding shared surface parking area to the extent practicable.

-- e.
-Shared surface parking areas for COTTAGE DWELLINGs may not be located in clusters of more than four (4) spaces.
+Clusters of visitor parking spaces shall be limited to three (3) spaces and shall be designed in accordance with the Standard Parking Dimensional Standards in Section 7.5 of the Zoning Bylaw. - d.
+Shared resident surface parking for COTTAGE DWELLINGS is allowed provided such parking areas are located to minimize their visual presence, are screened from nearby streets and adjacent residential DWELLINGs with a landscape buffer and provides adequate access to the COTTAGE DWELLING COMMON AREA and associated COTTAGE DWELLING entrances.
+The number of shared resident surface parking spaces shall correspond to an equal reduction in garage parking spaces in the COTTAGE DWELLING neighborhood.
+Units without garages shall be arranged in proximity to the corresponding shared resident surface parking area to the extent practicable. - e.
+Shared resident surface parking areas for COTTAGE DWELLINGs may not be located in clusters of more than four (4) spaces.
 Storage of items that preclude the use of parking by vehicles is prohibited. - f.
 The Planning Board may allow for an alteration in the number and arrangement of parking spaces required in COTTAGE DWELLING neighborhood, provided such alteration will improve the design of the required OPEN LAND in the AAN and/or reduce detrimental impacts to abutting uses.